Avalanche, Live Performance

 With performances by Ann Martin, Sound Energy Practitioner as well as Danielle Cadwallader, Arlan Grover, Antonio Hermosillo, Conrad Mata, Tiffany Matheson, Brihtney O’Brien, Bob Pearlman, and Colin Ward.

-Special thanks to Hannah James, the project manager, Denver Wastewater, and DU's Vicki Myhren Gallery.
+Special thanks to Project Manager Hannah James, Denver Wastewater, DU's Vicki Myhren Gallery, and Tikiz Shaved Ice.

 Images courtesy of the Institute for New Feeling